TomaTechnology/.github/profile/README.md

 ### Contribution

 - <b>Always push to main branch.</b>
 Trunk based development requires maturity from the development team.
-It allows us to always stay upto date with each others work and avoids us working in isolation for long periods on separate branches.
-Move fast.
-Break fast.
-Fix Fast.

-- <b>Keep development local until your push represents a complete update.</b>
-Avoid pushing incomplete work.

-- <b>Rebase where possible.</b>
-Keep your commit history clean by rebasing where possible.
+A few pointers:

+- Focus on a single update at a time.
+- Commit locally.
+- Rebase after your work is complete.
+- Keep pulling to stay updated.
+- Test before pushing.
+- Push with care.

 - <b>Clear and consise commit names.</b>
 Keep your commit names consise and understandable.